Kurhan - Fotolia

-At first glance, corporate-owned mobile devices appear to be easier to manage than employee-owned devices, as the...
+At glance, corporate-owned mobile devices appear to be easier to manage than employee-owned devices, as the boundaries...

-boundaries are clearer, but IT still has a lot to keep track of.
+are clearer, but IT still has a lot to keep track .

 Organizations must decide on a mobile device budget and corporate policies, among other responsibilities.
 After that's all said and done, organizations must make sure that employees use corporate-owned devices properly and efficiently.

-Here are some ways for IT to take control of a corporate mobile device strategy and ensure that the benefits of using mobile devices outweigh the risks.
+Here are some ways for IT to take control a corporate mobile device strategy and ensure that the benefits using mobile devices outweigh the risks.

 Consider mobile device cost

-One of the first steps when introducing a corporate mobile device strategy is determining the cost.
-This is a more complicated process than simply adding up the cost of each device and employee data plan.
+One the steps when introducing a corporate mobile device strategy is determining the cost.
+This is a more complicated process than simply adding up the cost each device and employee data .

 There are other cost factors to consider, as well.
 Organizations should account for enterprise mobility management (EMM) platforms, the cost of which can vary depending on the vendor and whether they are on-premises or cloud-based.
 Cloud-based EMM is typically less expensive, but it has less room for customization.